-During 2022/23, Directors' Board and Lead Members agreed the following changes to strengthen and update the Performance Management Framework.
-The changes were a development of a streamlined set of directional and benchmarkable Corporate Plan KPIs aligned with the administration's priority commitments and objectives.
+The Council has a streamlined set of directional and benchmarkable Corporate Plan KPIs aligned with the administration's priority commitments and objectives.
 This approach enables more focused and in depth scrutiny of key areas of service performance at Committees.
-Also, a new set of Business Critical KPIs were developed purely for reporting to Directors' Board and Lead Members.
+There is also a new set of Business Critical KPIs developed purely for reporting to Directors' Board and Lead Members.
 This set provides them with a line of sight on performance which does not directly relate to the Council's priorities, but which nonetheless has an important impact of maintaining high levels of performance and resident satisfaction.
 They include timeliness, quality and responsiveness metrics which provide an early warning system about emerging issues and an opportunity to monitor actions implemented in response to performance issues.
-Reporting these two sets of KPIs to Directors' Board and Lead Members is quarterly with the streamlined Corporate Plan KPIs to Committees bi-annually at the important mid-year (Quarter 2) and end-year (Quarter 4) stages.
+Reporting these two sets of KPIs to Directors' Board and Lead Members is quarterly with the streamlined Corporate Plan KPIs to Committees biannually at the important mid-year (Quarter 2) and end-year (Quarter 4) stages.

-In 2019 the Council declared a Climate Emergency, setting a target to be a carbon neutral organisation by 2030 and zero-carbon by 2050.
-In November 2022, Wandsworth adopted a new net zero borough target of 2043 and during 2022, the Council delivered on key actions in the Climate Action Plan and expanded its engagement and partnership working on climate change.
+In 2019 the Council declared a Climate Emergency, setting a target to be a carbon neutral organisation by 2030.
+In November 2022, Wandsworth adopted a new net zero borough target of 2043 and during 2023, the Council delivered on key actions in the Climate Action Plan and expanded its engagement and partnership working on climate change.